New Reading exercise posted at the reading club blog today June 29.

 A

-This new form blends religious and spiritual aphorisms with the rhetoric of land struggles, human rights, justice, and development for the poor.
+This new form blends religious and spiritual aphorisms with the rhetoric of land struggles, human rights,

 1